AidenRushbrooke/LifespanHealth-AIWorkshop/README.md

 2.  **Explore Workflows:** Open the example workflows in Orange and experiment with the different widgets and datasets.
 3.  **Thats it - super simple**

-We hope you find this workshop informative and enjoy exploring the capabilities of Orange for data analysis in dementia research!
+We hope you find these examples informative and enjoy exploring the capabilities of Orange!

 ---